athomasoriginal/reveng-edge/web-server-reloaded/README.md

   deps.edn (1) --> user.clj (2) --> nrepl.clj (3) --> edge.rebel.main (4) --> dev.clj (5)
   ```

   * [deps.edn](https://github.com/juxt/edge/blob/master/app/deps.edn) specifically, they are running `:dev`, `build`, `:dev/rebel`, `:dev/nrepl` and `:dev/cljs`.
 Things to keep in mind is that running these expands whats on the classpath.
-This expansion is what allows `user.clj` and `:dev/nrepl` to be called and do their thing (read points 2 and 3) and than start the main repl script (read point 4)
+This expansion is what allows `user.clj` and `:dev/nrepl` to be called and do their thing (see `user.clj` and `nrepl.clj`) and than start the `edge.rebel.main` script
   * [user.clj](https://github.com/juxt/edge/blob/master/app/dev/user.clj) is automatically imported when its on the classpath.
 So this guy just loads itself and in doing so requires `nrepl.clj`
   * [nrepl](https://github.com/juxt/edge/blob/master/app/aliases/nrepl/nrepl.clj) automatically starts a `nrepl-server`.
-This automatic chain of events stops now.
+After this, there are no more "automagic" chain of events
   * [edge.rebel.main](https://github.com/juxt/edge/blob/master/app/aliases/rebel/edge/rebel/main.clj) has a main function which, when called, requires the `dev.clj` ns and drops you into it.
 Which leads us to the next point.
   * [dev.clj](https://github.com/juxt/edge/blob/master/app/dev/dev.clj) This ns starts by setting up integrant by passing it your `config.edn`.